Ease Low Back Pain With Medical Care

 The Funny Bone Problem That Is Not So Funny

 Ulnar nerve compression, also known as cubital tunnel syndrome, occurs when the ulnar nerve, the nerve running from your neck to your hand, gets pinched or irritated, typically surrounding the elbow.
 This nerve is responsible for sensation in your pinky finger and part of your ring finger, as well as controlling certain hand muscles.
 Common causes include repetitive elbow bending, prolonged pressure on the elbow, or direct injury.
 Symptoms may include numbness, tingling, or a pins and needles feeling in the pinky and ring fingers, in addition to weakness in the hand, and pain that may radiate from the elbow down to the fingers.
 Left untreated, it can lead to muscle weakness and loss of coordination in the hand.
-If you have this type of pain, it is suggested that you visit a chiropractor for necessary adjustments.
+If you have this type of pain, it is suggested that you seek medical attention for necessary adjustments.

 Pinched Nerve